 An independent international jury of experts will evaluate submissions using three main criteria: relevance to pluralism, innovation and authenticity.

 Can I submit my nomination again in 2019?

 Yes.
 If you did not receive the Award in 2017, we encourage you to resubmit your nomination for the 2019 Award.
-In order to do so, you can log in to your existing profile, update it and resubmit it.
+Deadline to apply is April 30, 2018.